The world of stainless steel grades can get pretty interesting.

-What's the difference between 316 vs 316L stainless steel?
+What makes 316 and 316L stainless steels different from one another?
 The answer is surprisingly simple.

 Note these are the same materials as SS316 and SS316L, as well as AISI 316 and 316L.
 No matter how you slice it, the "L" is the difference.